godotengine/godot-docs/classes/class_basis.rst

 - :ref:`float<class_float>` **tdotx** **(** :ref:`Vector3<class_Vector3>` with **)**

-Transposed dot product with the x axis of the matrix.
+Transposed dot product with the X axis of the matrix.

 .. _class_Basis_method_tdoty:

 - :ref:`float<class_float>` **tdoty** **(** :ref:`Vector3<class_Vector3>` with **)**

-Transposed dot product with the y axis of the matrix.
+Transposed dot product with the Y axis of the matrix.

 .. _class_Basis_method_tdotz:

 - :ref:`float<class_float>` **tdotz** **(** :ref:`Vector3<class_Vector3>` with **)**

-Transposed dot product with the z axis of the matrix.
+Transposed dot product with the Z axis of the matrix.

 .. _class_Basis_method_transposed: